awsdocs/amazon-s3-userguide/doc_source/access-analyzer.md

 **Important**
 Access Analyzer for S3 requires an account\-level analyzer\.
 To use Access Analyzer for S3, you must visit IAM Access Analyzer and create an analyzer that has an account as the zone of trust\.
 For more information, see [Enabling Access Analyzer](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-getting-started.html#access-analyzer-enabling) in *IAM User Guide*\.
+Access Analyzer for S3 doesn't analyze the access point policy that's attached to cross\-account access points\.
+This behavior occurs because the access point and its policy are outside the zone of trust, that is, the account\.
+Buckets that delegate access to a cross\-account access point are listed under **Buckets with public access** if you haven't applied the `RestrictPublicBuckets` block public access setting to the bucket or account\.
+When you apply the `RestrictPublicBuckets` block public access setting, the bucket is reported under **Buckets with access from other AWS accounts — including third\-party AWS accounts**\.
 When a bucket policy or bucket ACL is added or modified, Access Analyzer generates and updates findings based on the change within 30 minutes\.
-Findings related to account level block public access settings may not be generated or updated for up to 6 hours after you change the settings\.
-Findings related to Multi\-Region Access Points may not be generated or updated for up to six hours after the Multi\-Region Access Point is created, deleted, or you change its policy\.
+Findings related to account level block public access settings might not be generated or updated for up to 6 hours after you change the settings\.
+Findings related to Multi\-Region Access Points might not be generated or updated for up to six hours after the Multi\-Region Access Point is created, deleted, or you change its policy\.

 ****Topics****
 + [What information does Access Analyzer for S3 provide?](#access-analyzer-information-s3)